JuliaGNI/GeometricMachineLearning.jl/docs/src/optimizers/manifold_related/retractions.md

 # Retractions

-In practice we usually do not solve the geodesic equation exactly in each optimization step (even though this is possible and computationally feasible), but prefer approximations that are called "retractions" [absil2008optimization](@cite) for stability.
+In practice we usually do not solve the geodesic equation exactly in each optimization step (even though this is possible and computationally feasible), but prefer approximations that are called "retractions" [absil2008optimization](@cite) for numerical stability.
 The definition of a retraction in `GeometricMachineLearning` is slightly different from how it is usually defined in textbooks [absil2008optimization, hairer2006geometric](@cite).
 We discuss these differences here.

 ## Classical Retractions

 By "classical retraction" we here mean the textbook definition.

 ```@eval
-Main.theorem(raw"A **classical retraction** is a smooth map
+Main.definition(raw"A **classical retraction** is a smooth map
 " * Main.indentation * raw"```math
 " * Main.indentation * raw"R: T\mathcal{M}\to\mathcal{M}:(x,v)\mapsto{}R_x(v),
 " * Main.indentation * raw"```